 UND offers a Master of Arts or a Master of Science in Forensic Psychology.
 The department also offers two doctorate programs including one in Clinical Psychology (which is fully accredited by the APA) and another in General-Experimental Psychology.
 You can find additional information on each of those UND psychology graduate programs on our North Dakota page.
 Dr. McDonald has been involved in the INPSYC program for a long time.
 In fact, he was founder of the national Indians Into Psychology curriculum that was written into the federal Indian Health Care Improvement Act.
 UND is one of three Universities who are Grantees (2019-2023) of the American Indians Into Psychology (INPSYC) Program…the other two are Oklahoma State University and the University of Montana.

 There are only about 150-250 Native psychologists nationwide.
 Given that there are almost 2.2 million American Indians and Alaska Natives eligible for health care from IHS, this group is vastly underrepresented in psychology.
 Dr. McDonald shares his thoughts on how to increase the number of Native psychologists in the field and in Native American communities.
+He also discusses many useful resources and scholarships available to American Indians and other First Nations.

 I enjoyed talking with Doug because his passion for helping all students interested in furthering their academic careers in psychology is palpable and evident in this interview as is his devotion to his Native American heritage as a member of the Oglala Lakota Sioux tribe in South Dakota.
 I found him easy to talk to, relatable, and knowledgeable.
 Moreover, he truly is an advocate for increasing the ethnic minority presence in the field of psychology.
 When you talk with him about these topics, you are drawn into his cause and can’t help but wonder, “how can I help?”